 Certain of our licenses contained in our agreement with Rutgers contain provisions that allow the licensor to terminate the license if (i) we breach any payment obligation or other material provision under the agreement and fail to cure the breach within a fixed time following written notice of termination, (ii) we or any of our affiliates, licensees or sub licensees directly or indirectly challenge the validity, enforceability, or extension of any of the licensed patents or (iii) we declare bankruptcy or dissolve.
 Our rights under the licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license.
 Termination of these licenses would prevent us from discovering, developing and commercializing product candidates based on the LNC platform delivery technology, including our lead anti-infective product candidates, MAT2203 and MAT2501.
-Determining the scope of the license and related royalty obligations can be difficult and can lead to disputes between us and the licensor.
+Determining the scope of the license and related royalty obligations can be difficult and can lead to disputes between us and the licenses.
 An unfavorable resolution of such a dispute could lead to an increase in the royalties' payable pursuant to the license.
-If a licensor believed we were not paying the royalties due under the license.
+If a licensor believed we were not paying the royalties due under the license or were otherwise not in compliance with the terms of the license, the licensor might attempt to revoke the license.
 If such an attempt were successful, we might be barred from discovering, developing and commercializing product candidates based on the LNC platform delivery technology, including our lead anti-infective product candidates.